Easy Vegan Red Lentil Dal

 Using just one pot and ready in under 20 minutes, this easy vegan red lentil dal is a flavorful, plant-powered meal!
 Serve with quinoa or rice, and save the leftovers for meal prep!

-There's almost nothing I love more that being away for a weekend and coming back to a fully stocked freezer.
+There's almost nothing I love more than being away for a weekend and coming back to a fully stocked freezer.
 Whenever I travel, I try to clean out my fridge before I leave and yet when I get home, I just can't seem to bring myself to go to the grocery store.
 No matter how early my arrival.

 So when there's nothing to eat for dinner and I don't want to order takeout (because let's be real, takeout isn't that healthy and I rarely eat as healthy while I'm away), my freezer comes to my rescue.

 I know a ton of you are in the same boat; either you work full time, are a full-time student, or just have those days when life just gets in the way.
-Having a fully stocked freezer, with meals at the ready, can be a game changer.
+Having a fully stocked freezer, with meals at the ready, can be a game-changer.

 Today's vegan red lentil dahl is one of the best options for this.
 Not only is it quick – only takes about 15 minutes – but it's also inexpensive and freezes beautifully.